 The pedal steel guitar has several unique properties that lend it well to sonic manipulation.
 The long sustain of the steel (further enhanced by the volume pedal) allows it to take the role of an organ, a string section, or even a voice.
 And the purity of its tone means it can easily be manipulated using effects and studio tools.
 However, the pedal steel can do things that synthesizers and other instruments can’t, like moving notes smoothly within a chord.
 The steel also excels at full-chord glissandos that change intervals as they move.
 No other instrument can do that!

 As an experiment, I took the theme from the TV show Stranger Things and re-recorded it using only pedal steel guitar.
-Everything you hear, including percussion and bass, is the steel being played and manipulated in nontraditional ways.
+Everything you hear, including percussion and bass, is the steel being played and manipulated in nontraditional ways. **ADDENDUM: for an in-depth track-by-track breakdown of how the Stranger Things theme was constructed using only pedal steel, check out Episode 17 of the Pedal Steel Podcast (starts at 1:06:50).

 In conclusion, the pedal steel guitar is always a welcome voice in country music, but it doesn’t end there.
 In other words, let your imagination run wild!